FerRacimo/PolyGraph/README.md

 If the plot looks messy because of short branches not being visible or because some nodes are too cluttered, it is recommended to try different minimum branch lengths.

-If [trace_file.txt] is "NA", the script will only output a polygraph based on the qB statistic.
+If [trace_file.txt] is "NA", the script will only output a poly-graph based on the qB statistic.